 7. New Company

-This is an elaborate activity that might need a considerable amount of time of your employees but it is a practical way to showcase the necessity of change.
+This is an elaborate change management activity for employees that might eat into a considerable amount of their time but it is a practical way to showcase the necessity of change.

 Things you have to do: